From outdoor wear to haute couture

 The baby’s overalls were just adorable.
 There are no babies in my family at present, but I know where I’ll go shopping when a new one has arrived!

-Moving on to Ásta Creative Clothes, sold at the delightful little co-op of Icelandic designers – all women – at Kirsuberjatréð.
-I met with Ásta herself and we had great fun picking out pieces to put into my blog.
-The cape is such a versatile garment and it keeps your shoulders and chest warm.
-It is handmade so each one has a slightly different, asymmetrical shape.
+Moving on to Ásta Creative Clothes, sold at the fun little co-op of Icelandic designers – all women – at Kirsuberjatréð.
+I met with Ásta herself, and we had great fun picking out pieces to put into my blog.
+The cape is such a versatile garment, and it keeps your shoulders and chest warm.
+It is handmade, so each one has a slightly different, asymmetrical shape.

 Aftur designs speak loudly to me as a die-hard recycler/upcycler.
-They design very cool clothes out of old ones, usually in a patchwork style, which ticks yet another box in my heart as I do patchwork myself, out of recycled materials.
-The use of menswear shirts in this particular design is really well done and the extra button line as a decoration was a cinch.
+They design very cool clothes out of old ones, usually in a patchwork style, which ticks yet another box in my heart as I patchwork myself out of recycled materials.
+The use of menswear shirts in this particular design is really well done.
+The extra button line as a decoration was a cinch.
 The details, people, it’s all about the details!

-One of my favorite clothes‘ shop in Reykjavík is Herrafataverslun Kormáks og Skjaldar a mouthful of a name if there ever was one.
+Herrafataverslun Kormáks og Skjaldar, a mouthful of a name if there ever was one.
 It literally means Kormákur and Skjöldur’s menswear shop.
 They offer old-fashioned tweeds, hats, oil-cloth jackets, and other British gentlemen’s wear.
 They design many of their clothes themselves and, in recent years, they have been offering clothes for gentlewomen as well.
-Their designs are not very avant-garde or particularly “Icelandic” but they are such fun!
+Their designs are not very avant-garde or particularly “Icelandic”, but they are fun!
 The lovely lads at the shop helped me pick out the perfect outfit for a stroll on the estate grounds…

-One of the longest-standing designer duos in Iceland; Hugrún and Magni, with their Kronkron brand was next on my visit list.
+One of the longest-standing designer duos in Iceland, Hugrún and Magni, with their Kronkron brand, was next on my visit list.
 Hugrún was there herself and gave me invaluable assistance in choosing clothes.
-Kronkron has very colorful designs, which are a relief from the stark white/gray/dark mantra of most Icelandic women (the daring ones put on a pale rose or tan scarf…).
+Kronkron has very colourful designs, which are a relief from the stark white/gray/dark mantra of most Icelandic women (the daring ones put on a pale rose or tan scarf…).

-I love colors but I had misgivings about the dress and the shirt which Hugrún picked out for me as I wasn’t sure the colors would look good on me.
-She definitely proved me wrong and I vow to be more adventurous from now on!
-The shirt’s piping accents framed the lively pattern really well and the “tie” hid the buttons, which always gap on my chest.
+I love colours, but I had misgivings about the dress and the shirt which Hugrún picked out for me as I wasn’t sure the colours would look good on me.
+She proved me wrong, and I vow to be more adventurous from now on!
+The shirt’s piping accents framed the lively pattern well, and the “tie” hid the buttons, which always gaped on my chest.

-I picked the sheath dress directly off the rack and it hugged in all the right places and gave in all the other ones.
-The busy pattern also drew the attention away from lumps and bumps I sometimes feel have attached themselves to my body overnight.
+I picked the sheath dress directly off the rack, which hugged in all the right places and gave in to all the other ones.
+The busy pattern also drew attention away from lumps and bumps I sometimes feel have attached themselves to my body overnight.

-Usually, I don’t much care for sweaters.
-I much prefer cardigans which are easily taken off when a woman of my age starts feeling a bit hot and just as easily put back on when she has cooled down.
-Still, I was so taken with the sky blue of the sweater that I just had to try it on and I must say it does me justice.
-Both the color and the cut are perfect for me.
+Usually, I don’t care much for sweaters.
+I prefer cardigans that are quickly taken off when a woman of my age starts feeling a bit hot and just as quickly put back on when she has cooled down.
+Still, I was so taken with the sky blue of the sweater that I just had to try it on, and I must say it does me justice.
+Both the colour and the cut are perfect for me.